Lost-Crow23/Tech221_virtualisation/Setting_up_virtualisation.md

 <h3>Step 4</h3>

-We can use the follow command on VS code, and use the vagrant and virtual box connection to implement out script
+We can use the follow command on VS code, and use the vagrant and virtual box connection to implement our script:

 - `config.vm.provision :shell, path: "provision.sh"`

+Let's us set a path to our provision we created so we it executes out the script when using our nginx.

 <h3>Final Iteration</h3>